golemcloud/golem/README.md

 }
 ```

 Use the top level `Module` or `Component` structs to query and manipulate parts of the model.
-It is possible to use a different type than `Expr` to represent the code blocks in the parsed AST to reduce the memory footprint in case the actual code is not required for the analysis.
+It is possible to use a different type than `Expr`, `Data` and `Custom` to represent the code blocks, data and custom sections in the parsed AST to reduce the memory footprint in case the actual code is not required for the analysis.
 Note that if this custom representation cannot be serialized back to a stream of WASM instructions, the AST will no longer be serializable.

-The following example just ignores the code blocks in the modules:
+The following example just ignores all the code blocks, but keeps the data and custom sections:

 ```rust
 #[derive(Debug, Clone, PartialEq)]